bbbguji/2025fall_intro2CG_atlas/README.md

 - High Interactivity: Real-time UI for adjusting Season, Time, and Humidity.
 - Radar Minimap for navigation.
 - AI-Assisted Workflow: A complete pipeline from Text-to-Image to 3D Terrain.
+## Project Structure
+This project can be viewed as a large-scale terrain generation system composed of two sub-projects:
+### Procedural Terrain Enhancement based on Perlin Noise (depth & breadth).
+(Method I)
+### AI-Assisted Terrain Generation focusing on semantic control and expressive power.
+(Based on part of Method I + Method II)
 ## Method I - Dynamic Environment(perlin-based_atlas)
 1. Dynamic Environment System:
 - Seasons: Cherry blossoms in Spring; Snow coverage in Winter...